-- 3. For a database protected with logs, on the Restore page, choose a date and a point in time. - 4.
-Use Select Items to choose one or more databases to restore. - 5.
-Click Submit.
-This will start the source database physical recovery.
+- For a database protected with logs, on the Restore page, choose a date and then a point in time. - 4.
+Use Select Items to choose one or more databases to restore. - Click Submit.
+This will start the source database physical recovery using MySQL recover commands.